duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

   <img align='center' src='{{site.baseurl}}/examples/img/fmt/image012.png' width='600' />
 </p>

 You can also plot the burst position as a boxplot in order to condense the information.
 Furthermore, the rate of positive relaxation and negative introduction can be plotted as a histogram.
 This nicely displays the difference in the rate because the distribution shifts over for the negative introduction.
-The python script can be found [here]().
+The jupyter notebook can be found [here](https://github.com/duderstadt-lab/fmt-scripts/blob/master/Step4_Boxplot_Histogram.ipynb).

 <p align='center'>
   <img align='center' src='{{site.baseurl}}/examples/img/fmt/finalplots.png' width='900' />